 In the world of software, product development is an iterative process.
 Products can continuously evolve to meet the growing needs of users, and companies can quickly adjust to changes in their competitive landscape.

 This ability to iterate puts us in a very privileged position.
 But it’s also a difficult one.
-Most software companies are faced with low incentives to get the process or product perfect from the start.
-Focusing on process or quality too much – or too early – is considered as waste.
-Finding that sweet spot where cost, quality, and delivered value are just right is not easy.
-It’s a tough balancing act that relies on a solid engineering process and efficient flows of information between customers and engineers.
+Finding the the right balance between cost, quality, and delivered value is not easy.
+It’s a process of continuous improvement that relies on solid engineering practices and efficient flows of information between customers and engineers.

-To build a new feature, we break up work in a series of steps that must be completed in sequence.
-Our development pipeline typically consists of the following stages:
+To build a new feature, software teams usually break up work in a series of steps that must be completed in sequence.
+At SomewhereWarm, our development pipeline consists of the following stages:

 To make good use of the resources we have as a team, we always aim to deliver the greatest possible value per unit of effort.
 To prioritize impactful work, we rely on: